Magyartanulas/magyartanulas.github.io/dative_possession.md

 ---
 layout: page
-title: 10.
-Dative + Possession
+title: The Dative Case & Possession
-order: 10
 ---

 ## The Dative Case